 Step 2:

-Divide the application into modules.
-For each module, analyze and try to identify the test cases that should be automated based on the parameters mentioned earlier.
-This list may vary from project to project and can be expanded to suit your needs:
+Break the application down into modules.
+For each module, assess and attempt to identify the test cases that must be automated based on the previously mentioned factors.
+This list could vary between projects and can be expanded as per your requirements:

 Fig 1.0